 The southern section of the Centro Storico, Campo de’ Fiori is another neighborhood of narrow streets, small piazzas, and ancient churches.
-Its main focus remains the piazza of Campo de’ Fiori ★ itself, whose workaday fruit and veg stalls are a real contrast to the cafes and street entertainers of Piazza Navona.
-The excessively expensive open-air food market runs Monday through Saturday from early in the morning until around 2pm (or whenever the food runs out).
-From the center of the piazza rises a statue of the severe-looking monk Giordano Bruno, whose presence is a reminder that heretics were occasionally burned at the stake here: Bruno was executed by the Inquisition in 1600.
+Its main focus remains the piazza of Campo de’ Fiori itself, where a touristy but delightful open-air market runs Monday through Saturday from early in the morning until midday, selling a dizzyingly colorful array of fruits, vegetables, and spices as well as cheap T-shirts and handbags.
+(Keep an eye on your valuables here.)
+From the center of the piazza rises a statue of the severe-looking monk Giordano Bruno, a reminder that heretics were occasionally burned at the stake here: Bruno was executed by the Inquisition in 1600.
+Curiously this is the only piazza in Rome that doesn’t have a church in its perimeter.

-The southern part of Campo di Fiori merges into the old Jewish Ghetto ★, established near the River Tiber by a Papal Bull in 1555, which required all the Jews in Rome to live in one area.
-Walled in, overcrowded, prone to floods and epidemics, and on some of the worst land in the city, life here was extremely grim.
-It was only after the Ghetto was abolished in 1882 that its walls were torn down and the area largely reconstructed.
-Today the Via Portico d’Ottavia lies at the heart of a flourishing Jewish Quarter, with Romans flocking here to soak up the festive atmosphere and sample the stellar Roman-Jewish and Middle Eastern cuisine.
+Across Via Arenula, Campo de’ Fiori merges into the old Jewish Ghetto, established near the River Tiber by a Papal Bull in 1555, which required that all the Jews in Rome live in one area.
+Walled in, overcrowded, prone to floods and epidemics, and on some of the worst land in the city, it was an extremely grim place to live.
+After the Ghetto was abolished in 1882, its walls were finally torn down and the area largely reconstructed.
+In the waning years of World War II, Nazis sent more than 1,000 Roman Jews to concentration camps; only a handful returned.
+Today, the Via Portico d’Ottavia forms the heart of a flourishing Jewish Quarter, with Romans and tourists flocking here to sample the Roman-Jewish and Middle Eastern food for which the area is known.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.